• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Picture by Authority Dental under CC 2.0 license

-Coconut oil’s benefits, that have been confirmed by scientists, can cumulatively lead to better oral health.
+Coconut oil’s benefits, confirmed by scientists, can cumulatively lead to better oral health.
 Have a look at what oil pulling can do for your mouth.

 Reduces the amount of bacteria

-A study conducted in 2008 found that oil pulling helps remove bacteria from the saliva.
-Those results were confirmed in 2016, when a similar study was performed to compare the effects of coconut oil to those of chlorhexidine mouthwash.
+A 2008 study found that oil pulling helps remove bacteria from saliva.
+Those results were confirmed in 2016, when a similar study compared the effects of coconut oil with those of chlorhexidine mouthwash.
 Both concluded that this home remedy is a safe and effective alternative.

 Fights bad breath

 Halitosis is usually caused by insufficient oral hygiene.
-Bacteria and their by-products gather on the soft tissues in the mouth to form plaque on the teeth.
+Bacteria and their by-products accumulate on the soft tissues of the mouth, forming plaque on the teeth.
 This may also lead to infections or even foul-smelling pus forming on the gums.

 As it removes bacteria, coconut oil can improve the smell of your breath.
 The effectiveness may be compared to professional dental products.